jneander/data-structures-and-algorithms-in-typescript/src/glossary.md

 In tree data structures, a breadth-first traversal visits the direct children of a node before visiting any indirect children (or children of the given node's children).

+## Connected

+A connected graph is one in which in which every node can reach every other node, with consideration for direction.

+## Cycle

+In a graph, a cycle is when three or more nodes are connected such that walking their connections starting at one of the connected nodes will eventually return to that same node.

 ## Depth-first Traversal

 In tree data structures, a depth-first traversal visits each node in a single branch, in sequence, before visiting any nodes on any other branches.

+## Directed

+A directed graph is one in which there is an explicit, directional relationship between any two nodes.

+## Edge

+In a graph, an edge is a connection between any two nodes.

 ## General Tree

 A tree with 0 or more children.

+## Graph

+A graph is a data structure which is composed of nodes (units of information) and relationships between those nodes.

 ## Height